 In reality the "deep state" is made up of career professionals [our neighbors, friends and family members] who keep the government running no matter how incompetent their politically appointed bosses might be [think Ben Carson or Betsy DeVos].

 Rebecca Ingber in the Lawfareblog has a wonderful take on the whole idea of a "deep state":

 "The Real Bureaucrats of DC likely find it partly amusing and partly bewildering that so much of the country imbues them, collectively, with such power, and such organized power in particular.
 They may also quite reasonably find it insulting that, having in many cases given up higher salaries and certainly better offices for the privilege of working long nights and weekends to serve their country through multiple presidencies across political lines, they are being painted as traitors or at the very least political hacks.
 But far from an organized cabal of conniving puppeteers, these faceless bureaucrats are just people like you and me.
 (And, as I mentioned, one of them once was me.)
 They go to work every day, put dinner on the table at night, procrastinate, gripe, and generally do the best they can at their jobs, whether or not they are enamored of their boss that day."

-Bannon is quoted in a new book, by James B Stewart, that the “deep state conspiracy theory is for nut cases" ...because “America isn’t Turkey or Egypt”.
+Bannon is quoted in a new book, by James B Stewart, saying that the “deep state conspiracy theory is for nut cases" ...because “America isn’t Turkey or Egypt”.
 He goes on to argue that America does have a formidable government bureaucracy, and he is right about that.
-It's formidable, well educated, and experienced, and some within it don't support Donald Trump.
+It's formidable, well educated, and experienced, and some within it didn't support Donald Trump.
 But many didn't support or vote for President Obama either.
-In any case, they show up each morning and do their jobs, looking forward to the weekend, just like you and me.
+In any case, they showed up each morning and did their jobs, looking forward to the weekend, just like you and me.

 By: Don Lam, Curated Content